nicklaw5/helix/docs/eventsub_docs.md

 ## Create EventSub Subscription

 To create a subscription call CreateEventSubSubscription with a pointer to a subscription.
-As of writing Version sould always be "1" except for the Channel Raid Event which is still in beta and therefore you need to use Version "beta".
+As of writing, Version should always be "1" except for the Channel moderator add / remove events which are still in beta and therefore you need to use Version "beta".
 Within the Transport the only supported Method currently is "webhook".
 Callback needs to be a https link on port 443.
 With the secret you can verify if notifications came from twitch.
 See (#verify-eventSub-notification)

 ```go